Naveenvd/My-Policy-Hub---An-Online-Insurance-Management-System/README.md

 ### **For Administrators**
 - **Agent Management:** Create and manage agent profiles, schedules, and availability.
-- **Appointment Oversight:** Oversee all bookings, modify or cancel appointments, and resolve conflicts.
+- **Appointment Oversight:** Oversee all bookings of the customers.
 - **Plan Management:** Add or remove insurance plans to keep information current.
 - **Admin Dashboard:** Centralized access to all data for efficient platform management.